Gennaro Angiulo: Underboss

-The Angiulo brothers, who owned nightclubs, were publicly named as members of Cosa Nostra, more commonly known as the American Mafia.
-In 1963, Gennaro's reputation for being a shrewd businessman, along with his successful racketeering, led to Patriarca appointing him underboss of the Providence, Rhode Island-based Patriarca crime family.
-Angiulo later headed up Boston's underworld from the 1960s to the 1980s.
-He and his brothers ran the criminal organization out of their headquarters at 98 Prince Street in the North End, the neighborhood in which he grew up.
+The Angiulo brothers were first publicly named as members of the Mafia during the Valachi hearings in 1963.
+Gennaro's reputation for being a shrewd businessman, along with his successful racketeering, led to Patriarca appointing him underboss of the Patriarca family.
+From this perch, Angiulo headed up Boston's underworld from the 1960s to the 1980s.
+As family underboss, he oversaw all Mafia rackets between Boston and Worcester.
+Angiulo's closest capo was Zannino, who Angiulo relied on to provide "muscle" to the Boston faction of the family.